asvinp/HoloFire/README.md

 ### Heads-Up Display Features

 The HUD is the UI that can be seen when a scenario is started and will remain on top of a user’s view as an overlay throughout a scenario.
-It consists of seven primary components and can be seen in Figure 5.
+It consists of seven primary components.

 ##### Timer